You Cannot Have It All

 “We want your wheels, or you will have a gut full of lead!”
 Almost immediately, the mobsters forced their opponent to unload ten bags of luggage from the Cadillac and place it into the Honda.
 In no time, they had the tall man on his knees.
 As the number of sirens increased, the felons loaded into the Honda, pulled out, were chased by the Jolly Green Giant, who ripped off two doors before the lawbreakers got away.

 Just like that, the threesome drove took the automobile through a series of allies.
 All around them they heard sirens.
-The continued sound of sirens forced the gangsters into a quiet residential area, where they stopped, and taking cover behind a rather large hedge.
+The continued sound of sirens forced the gangsters into a quiet residential area, where they stopped, and took cover behind a rather large hedge.

 “What do we do?” begged George from behind his bottle.